 Best laptop for students 2019

 - Reviewed on: 12 December 2017

-The Acer Swift 1 is perhaps the most expensive-looking and feeling laptop Windows 10 laptop you can get for £350.
+The Acer Swift 1 is perhaps the most expensive-looking and feeling Windows 10 laptop you can get for around £350.

 A metal shell, solid keyboard and trackpad, and a 13.3in Full HD IPS screen are all to be celebrated.
-However, performance isn't great so you'll need to stick to basic tasks and casual gaming.
+However, performance isn't great from the Pentium processor so you'll need to stick to basic tasks and casual gaming.

 Read our Acer Swift 1 review.